Allen Ricardo

 Joseph Allen Ricardo is a Filipino coach specializing in skills training who is currently serves as the head coach of Letran Knights.

 Career

 Early career at Letran

 Ricardo started as a volunteer assistant coach for Letran Knights under Louie Alas in 2008, and served until 2010.
-His time as Letran assistant coach started his skills coaching, and in his first year, he gave by the management allowances including free meals.
+His time as Letran assistant coach started his skills coaching, and in his first year, he went by the management allowances including free meals.

 Assistant coaching

 Ricardo also worked for La Salle Green Hills' high school basketball team and won a juniors' championship.
 Later on, he also hired as an assistant coach to Ariel Vanguardia's Phoenix Fuel Masters, Bulacan Kuyas in the MPBL and for UST Growling Tigers.
 He served for UST before pandemic.

 He also attended coaching seminar in the United States.

 Head coach

 In 2022, he was hired as Letran Squires head coach, and led the high school into back-to-back championships in 2022–23 and 2023–24.

 After weak performance by the senior team, Ricardo was hired to be its head coach.
 The Letran Knights improved from 2 wins in 2023 to an 8–10 record in 2024, gave Benilde its first loss in the season, and won against San Beda for the first time in two years, but still missed the playoffs.